20 Horizon notation

 A B horizon is differentiated from adjacent horizons by moist and dry colour and/or pedality and normally underlies an A or E horizon.

-Some highly weathered materials like saprolite are designated C if the material does not meet the requirements of A, E or B horizons.
+Some highly weathered regolithic or saprolithic materials are designated C rather than CR if the material does not meet the requirements of A, E or B horizons.

 Code Name Description

-Om Mesic peat Peat intermediate in composition between Of and Oh.
+Om Mesic peat O horizon that consists mainly of partially decomposed plant remains, intermediate in fibre content between Of and Oh.

-Oh Humic peat Peat dominated by strongly decomposed plant remains, with less than 15% fibre content after rubbing.
+Oh Humic peat O horizon that consists mainly of strongly decomposed plant remains, with less than 15% fibre content after rubbing.
 Plant species cannot be directly identified.
+It is distinguished from a mineral soil horizon by its deformable failure and capacity for shrinkage of 30% or more.

 • Add the p suffix wherever the O horizon is affected by cultivation e.g. Ohp.